HigorAln/HigorAln/README.md

   }
 ```

 "Everyday is a bank account, and time is our currency.
-No one is rich. no one is poor, we've go 24 hours each." <br>
+No one is rich. no one is poor, we've got 24 hours each." <br>
 {" "} Christopher rice